 A local advisory board - intended to input on each step and integrate the assessment within local governance, NGO, and civil society structures - was convened to guide IMPACT in identifying and prioritising specific neighbourhoods with both refugee and host community members in Arua.
 IMPACT then carried out 76 mapping focus group discussions (MFGDs), at least four in each ward, to better understand the community area.
-Three focus group discussions covering the entire municipality of Arua for each priority service sector with participants selected in consultation with the advisory board were also conducted for education, health, and WASH.3 Community mapping focus group discussions were held on March 26, 2018.
+Three focus group discussions covering the entire municipality of Arua for each priority service sector with participants selected in consultation with the advisory board were also conducted for education, health, and WASH.3 Initial community mapping focus group discussions were held during March 2018, and a subsequent follow-up round of discussions was held during June of the same year.
 These MFGDs were broken down by:

 - 1. Community area mapping conducted by individuals selected for their knowledge of the area.
 They differed from service sector key informants in that they did not necessarily have the sector-specific/technical expertise to describe the status or capacity of infrastructure, but were able to identify the boundaries of a community and describe the characteristics of its inhabitants.
 They were also asked to map key service delivery points in their communities: water access points, key public latrines, schools, and similar features.
-MFGDs were conducted based on unified questioning routes and printed maps of the area serving as support for the discussion about the community.
 Participants were selected using a snowball method starting from advisory board members who recommended individuals who were able to identify boundaries and key characteristics of their communities.
 Groups were divided into host/refugee and female/male sub-groups, and repeated for each selected area. - 2.
 Service sector mapping by participants selected for their sector-specific knowledge through local organizations and administrations in Arua, and who were able to speak to service and infrastructure issues.
 Participants were selected using a purposive sampling method aimed at picking each for her/his sector-specific knowledge through secondary data review and contact with local organisations and administration in Arua.
 Selected individuals had technical knowledge of their specific sector across Arua.
 They were able to describe the operating status of services & infrastructure, as well as the service catchment areas for primary service points.
 Their profiles included, among others, neighbourhood subcommittee leads, village health technicians (VHTs), and school head-teachers.